madr3p/python-journey/README.md

 # Python learning journey
-This repositories made with a goal of tracking my Python learning journey Started learning on 4th August 2025
+This repositories made with a goal of tracking my Python learning journey started learning on 4th August 2025